 The totally new concept of "garland canal" is in itself a big question.
 Noted environmentalist and retired senior Forest Officer, Dr. A.N.Yellappa Reddy says, "The topography and geo-morphology of the Western Ghats is highly dissected i.e. each hill is separated from the other by valleys which are thousands of feet deep.
 If the entire hills are cut open and a parallel river system is created against the natural landscape, this will be an attempt to override the matrix system of stability of these hills, which has evolved over millions of years.
 These hills are not just rocks and water but have been in their place after evolving for hundreds and thousands of years.
 When such a wide canal is constructed on slopes that are thousands of feet steep, how can the resultant land slides be prevented?
-Even if retaining walls are constructed to prevent the landslides throughout the length of the canals, the ever probing root system of the trees, particularly the ficus, will give way.
+Even if retaining walls are constructed to prevent the landslides throughout the length of the canals, the ever probing root system of the trees, particularly the ficus, will penetrate into the retaining walls, whatever their thickness might be, and the canals will give way.
 When rock crevices can be forced open by the root system, how can concrete be prevented from being done so?